You’re Descended from Royalty and So Is Everybody Else - Issue 56: Perspective - Nautilus

 Charlemagne, Carolingian King of the Franks, Holy Roman Emperor, the great European conciliator; your ancestor.
 I am making an assumption that you are broadly of European descent, which is not statistically unreasonable but certainly not definitive.
 If you’re not, be patient, and we’ll come to your own very regal ancestry soon enough.

 Along with Alexander and Alfred, Charlemagne is one of a handful of kings who gets awarded the post-nominal accolade “the Great.”
-His early life remains mysterious and the stories are assembled from various sources, but it seems he was born around 742 B.C., just at the time when the Plague of Justinian was dispatching millions at the eastern edge of the moribund Roman Empire.
+His early life remains mysterious and the stories are assembled from various sources, but it seems he was born around 742 A.D., just at the time when the Plague of Justinian was dispatching millions at the eastern edge of the moribund Roman Empire.
 The precise place of his birth is also unknown, but it’s likely to be in a town such as Aachen, now in contemporary Germany, or Liège in Belgium.
 Even Einhard, his dedicated servant and biographer, wouldn’t get drawn into the specifics of Charlemagne’s early life in his fawning magnum opus, The Life of Charles the Great.
 The very fact that this account exists—probably the first biography of a European ruler—is testament to how important he was (or at least was seen to be).
 In many European languages, the word “king” is itself derived from Charlemagne’s name.

 He was the son of Pippin the Short, an aggressive ruler of France who expanded the Frankish kingdom until his death during the return journey from a campaign against the persistently rebellious realm of Aquitaine in 768.
 Charlemagne stepped up as his successor, and continued the expansion with aplomb.
 He battled the Saxons to the northeast, the Lombards in Italy, and Muslims in Spain.
 He capitalized on his father’s good political relations with the Vatican, and in 800 was crowned the first Holy Roman Emperor by Pope Leo III in St Peter’s Basilica, an event so momentous that Charlemagne marked it by giving Leo one of the great medieval relics as a thank you—the Holy Prepuce, better known as Jesus’ foreskin.